 - Many dates were proposed including; March 21, March 25, April 18, April 19, May 20, May 28, November 17, November 20, and January 2.

-- Western Christian chose the date of December 25 for the celebration of Jesus’ birthday.
+- Western Christians chose the date of December 25 for the celebration of Jesus’ birthday.

 - However, this view has a difficulty of how early Christians suggest coinciding with a pagan festival while early churches were extremely intent to authentically differentiate themselves from pagan practices and beliefs.

-- The second view is that 25 December was chosen as the birthday of Jesus through a priori reasoning (a knowledge that derived on the basis of self-evident truth).
+- The second view is that 25 December was chosen as the birthday of Jesus through a priori reasoning (a knowledge that derived based on self-evident truth).

-- 25 December comes nine months later of 25 March, so it was selected as the birthday of Jesus.
+- 25 December comes nine months later than 25 March, so it was selected as the birthday of Jesus.

 - In the United States, Christmas is celebrated as a federal holiday since 1870.